Volkswagen Golf

 The original Golf Mk1 was a front-engined, front-wheel drive replacement for the air-cooled, rear-engined, rear-wheel drive Volkswagen Beetle.
 Historically, the Golf is Volkswagen's best-selling model and is among the world's top three best-selling models, with more than 35 million units sold as of 2019.

-Initially, most Golfs were 3-door hatchbacks.
-Other variants include a 5-door hatchback, estate (Variant, from 1993), convertible (Cabriolet and Cabrio, 1979–2002, Cabriolet, 2011–present), and a Golf-based saloon, called the Volkswagen Jetta, Volkswagen Vento (from 1992) or Volkswagen Bora (from 1999).
-The Golf has crossed from economy to high-performance market segments.
+Initially, most Golfs were hatchbacks, with the three-door version being somewhat more popular than the five-door.
+Other variants include an estate (Variant, from 1993), convertible (Cabriolet or Cabrio, from 1979), and a Golf-based saloon called the Jetta, Vento (from 1992), or Bora (from 1999).
+The Golf covers economy to high-performance market segments.

-The Golf has won awards, including the World Car of the Year in 2009, with the Volkswagen Golf Mk6 and in 2013 with the Volkswagen Golf Mk7.
-Along with the Renault Clio and the Vauxhall Astra, the Golf is one of only three cars who had won European Car of the Year twice, in 1992 and 2013.
-The Volkswagen Golf has made the annual Car and Driver 10Best list multiple times.
-The Golf Mk7 won the Motor Trend Car of the Year award in 2015, and the Mk1 GTI also won the award in 1985.
-The Golf Mk4 won for the best-selling car in Europe in 2001.
+The Golf has won awards, including the World Car of the Year in 2009, with the Mk6 and in 2013 with the Mk7.
+Along with the Renault Clio and the Vauxhall Astra, the Golf is one of only three cars to have won European Car of the Year twice, in 1992 and 2013.
+The Golf has made the annual Car and Driver 10Best list multiple times.
+The Mk7 won the Motor Trend Car of the Year award in 2015, and the Mk1 GTI also won the award in 1985.
+The Mk4 won for the best-selling car in Europe in 2001.